haydo1117/pruin/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pruin is to …
+The goal of pruin is to compute ruin probability.

 ## Installation